Linear superposition as a core theorem of quantum empiricism: Numeri

+Incidentally, the `inessential and identifying' just mentioned have the nature just like the `the same' in sect.~\ref{SS}.
+It is with these notions---a key feature of the natural/"!physical language and of speech---that any abstracting begins: the `abstracting from \ldots'.

-On the other hand, the numerical tokens are `affixed' not only to the `atom' $\{\statePsi\}$, but also to other objects, \emph{any ones} at that.
-Therein lies the primary meaning of this, still supra"=mathematical concept; one might even say, a definition according to which this notion has been conceived and is being used universally.
-Here are examples:
+On the other hand, the numerical tokens are `affixed' not only to the `atom' $\{\statePsi\}$, but also to other objects, \emph{any} at that; for more details, see Remark~\ref{units} further below.
+Therein lies the primary meaning of this still proto"=mathematical concept \cite[``Psychologie du nombre'']{santerre}.
+One might even say, a definition according to which this notion has been conceived (`20~St\"uck', `half an hour', \ldots) and is being used universally.
+Here are a few examples: